raspberrypilearning/colour-palette-inspiration/en/step_1.md

 **Colour theory** is the guidelines that people use when choosing colours and how they can be used together to make nice looking visuals.
 By understanding color theory basics, you can evoke a particular emotion, vibe, or aesthetic simply by using different colours together.
 A **Colour palette** is a collection of colours which work together to evoke a certain feeling or emotion from the viewer.

 ### Basic colour theory
 There are three types of colours: primary, secondary, and tertiary colours.

-These different levels of colour are about how much a colour is made up of different values of red, yellow or blue. **Primary colours** have only one of these - the primary colours are red, yellow and blue themselves.
+**Primary colours** are the building blocks of all colour.
+They have only a single colour in their mix, and cannot be created by mixing any other colours - the primary colours are red, yellow and blue.

 There are three **Secondary colours**, which are made up of a mix of two of primary colours:
 + green is a combination of yellow and blue